-The India regional office continues to play a significant and strategic role for the business, and will be a focal point for the launch of the Company's expanded DCAP (Developing Countries Aid Projects) product portfolio in the coming year.
-The status of the India office was recently changed from a branch to a liaison office in order to reduce the administrative burden, and free up resources to bolster our sales and marketing presence in the region.

-As well as providing the Company with solid revenue growth over the past twelve months, the Indian office has established distribution channels across the country (11 active distributors) and in neighbouring markets (Sri Lanka, Bangladesh and Pakistan), and has achieved sales in Central Asia, the Middle East and Africa.
+The Indian regional office continues to play a significant and strategic role for the business, and will be a focal point for the launch of the Company's expanded DCAP (Developing Countries Aid Projects) product portfolio in the coming year.
+As well as providing the Company with revenue growth over the past twelve months, the Indian office has established distribution channels across the country (11 active distributors) and in neighbouring markets (Sri Lanka, Bangladesh and Pakistan), and has achieved sales in Central Asia, the Middle East and Africa.